MLHale/nebraska-gencyber-modules/intro_to_first_principles/README.md

 ##### 2. Process Isolation

 - What is a Process?
-  - A process is a program running on a computer.
+  - A `process` is a program running on a computer.
 Each process has a region of the memory (address space), which only it can access.
-  - Isolating the process address space from other address spaces prevents tamper or interference by other processes.
+  - Isolating the process address space from other address spaces prevents tampering or interference from/by other processes.

 - Examples
   - A word processor, a database and a browser running on a computer are all running in different addresses spaces.
-Process separation ensures correct operation, security, and protection
+Process isolation ensures that each one cannot influence the others address space.
-  - Virtual machines provide operating isolation.
-Computers can execute multiple operating systems virtually without interference from each other.
-The host operating system views each guest virtual operating system as a process with its separate address space.
+  - A non-technical example of process isolation is when drive your car while

 - Implications